KushalBorra/ECommerce/README.md

 # ECommerce
-An Ecommerce website with payment integration
+An Ecommerce website with payment integration, using Next Js, ShadCN UI, Authentication with Next Auth, Stripe Payments